Tonight (Black Eyed Peas and El Alfa song)

 "Tonight" (also known as "Tonight (Bad Boys: Ride or Die)" is a song by American group Black Eyed Peas and Dominican rapper El Alfa featuring American singer Becky G, released by Epic Records on May 10, 2024, as the first single from the Bad Boys: Ride or Die soundtrack of the 2024 film.

 Background and composition

-The song features a prominent, slowed down sample of the 1986 song "Tonight, Tonight, Tonight" by the English rock band Genesis.
+The song features a prominent, slowed down sample of the 1986 song "Tonight, Tonight, Tonight" by the British rock band Genesis.